aiur100/custom-cfs-serverless/README.md

 * Look into react's testing framework and see if we can use that for some e2e/integration testing
 * Ensure that deletes and updates are handled in the custom resource stack
 * Update
+* *Important* - Add outputs for the API url and the S3 website url.
+* *Important* - Why am I not seeing a secure website with S3?